D.C. Tries Cash as a Motivator In SchoolInitiative Is Aimed At Middle Grades

 The system has 28 middle-grade schools.
 Rhee will select the schools to participate in the pilot program.

-"We believe this is the time for radical intervention," Rhee said at a news conference outside
+"We believe this is the time for radical intervention," Rhee said at a news conference outside Hardy Middle School in Northwest Washington.
+"We're very excited about this particular program."

-Harvard's American Inequity Lab, which studies poverty and race issues.
+Costs of the incentive will be split almost equally between the school system and Harvard's American Inequity Lab, which studies poverty and race issues.
 The program, Capital Gains, will be run by Roland G. Fryer Jr., an economics professor with the lab.
 Fryer also operates a pilot program in New York City public schools.

-Mayor Adrian M. Fenty (D) said the city has spent an inordinate amount on a school bureaucracy over the years that has failed students.
+In justifying the program, Mayor Adrian M. Fenty (D) said the city has spent an inordinate amount on a school bureaucracy over the years that has failed students.
 Instead, he said, why not direct some of the cash to the students.

 "If it seems outside of the box, it is," Fenty said.